prushton2/2.5dRenderEngine/README.md

 ])

 ```
 This is  a basic cube.
 You need to define both coordinates of each side.
-This is redundant
+The coordinates are redundant, <br> I plan on making a more abstract polygon instancer

+### Field of View
+Currently, FOV is defined by 2 things, and is tricky to change.
+There is the FOV tuple in main.py, which contains 2 slopes.
+This is the input FOV.
+If a point is above both slopes, it will be rendered.
+The output FOV is defined by 2 angles and is located in Render.py.
+The wider this is, the wider the output screen.
+This is finnicky, I still need to properly write the FOV in.